w3c/wai-presentations2all/content/index.md

 ### Consider activities

-Remember potential accessibility issues with any participant activities.
-For example, responding to questions, arranging sticky notes, small group projects, etc.
+Remember potential accessibility issues with participant activities.
+For example, it may be difficult or impossible for some people to use an online polling feature, arranging sticky notes on a virtual or physical board, or respond quickly to questions.

 ### Use multiple communication methods for different learning styles